 Has smoke detectors and a fire extinguisher in each Apartment.
-No fire drill was held for The Manors in 2020 due to COVID protocol.
+1 fire drill was held for The Manors in 2021.

 The following electrical appliances are not allowed in campus housing: electric skillets, grills (electric or non-electric), hot plates, broilers, space heaters, portable washer/dryer and live Christmas trees.

 Candles, candle warmers, and incense are NOT allowed in residence apartments.
 No open flames or open flame devices are allowed.
+ALL Extension Cords are NOT Allowed.